 Day 4 of The Cramp's Birthday!
 A story about the healing power of drums.

 But she’d miscalculated.
-She ran out of yellow ochre.
+She'd run out of yellow ochre.
 The blank, unfinished canvas glared at her.
 She couldn’t take its wide open-eyed stare.
 She’d have to go out.

 She put on a hoodie over her shirt and a wrap over top of that.
 Layers to protect her from the world.
 She got onto the subway, mostly holding herself together but once on, things started to unravel.
 A man stood too close and too tall behind her.
 And certainly too loud, shouting into his cell phone.
 She gripped the bar she was holding too tightly.